What Is System Restore Command and How to Use It [Full Guide] - Qiling

 Command: "rstrui /restorehealth"

-This command will show you the restore points that have already been created on your system.
+This command will display the list of previously created restore points on your system.

 Command: "rstrui /restorehealth" /v:1